Dr. James Kling

 - MGT 324 - Transportation Systems & Simulation

-Dr. Kling is a strong advocate of the Vincentian Mission at Niagara University, serving as the director of university mission in 2002-2004.
-He led 16 NU students on a week-long service trip to the Germantown area of Philadelphia in 2006 and is a board member at Stella Niagara Education Park, a pre-K through 8th grade private Catholic school in Lewiston, N.Y.
+Dr. Kling is a strong advocate of the Vincentian Mission at Niagara University.
+He is a lector at the University Chapel.
+He led 16 NU students on a week-long service trip to the Germantown area of Philadelphia in 2006.
+He was long-time board member at Stella Niagara Education Park, a pre-K through 8th grade private Catholic school in Lewiston, N.Y.
+While on the board he successfully pushed the school to adopt an outdoor education program.